-The following discussion sets forth information as of July 1, 2013 about our executive officers who are not Directors.
+The following discussion sets forth information as of July 1, 2014 about our executive officers who are not Directors.

-Name Positions with the Company Age Officer Since Sheila M. Anderson Chief Financial Officer 40 2012 Bradley T. Wiemann Executive Vice President - Commercial and Transportation 50 2004
+Name Positions with the Company Age Executive Officer Since Sheila M. Anderson Chief Financial Officer 41 2012 Bradley T. Wiemann Executive Vice President 51 2004 Matthew J. Kurtenbach Vice President 44 2014

 Sheila M. Anderson joined the Company in 2002 as a senior accountant after spending a number of years working as a certified public accountant in public accounting and auditing firms and as a senior accountant at a private company.
 In 2006, Ms. Anderson was named Corporate Controller and, in 2012, she was named Chief Financial Officer and Treasurer.
-Ms. Anderson holds a Bachelor of Science degree in Accounting from Southwest Minnesota State University and is pursuing a Master of Business Administration degree from the University of South Dakota.
+Ms. Anderson holds a Master of Business Administration degree from the University of South Dakota and a Bachelor of Science degree in Accounting from Southwest Minnesota State University.

-Bradley T. Wiemann joined the Company in 1993 as an engineer in our commercial and transportation products department after spending a number of years with Rockwell International Corporation, where he was involved in flight control systems.
-In 2004, he was appointed Vice President, Commercial and Transportation and in 2012, he was named Executive Vice President.
-Mr. Wiemann holds an M.S. degree in electrical and computer engineering from the University of Iowa and a B.S. degree in electrical engineering from South Dakota State University.
+Bradley T. Wiemann joined the Company in 1993 as a lead design engineer after spending a number of years with Rockwell International Corporation, where he was involved in flight control systems.
+In 1994, he became manager of the Company's engineering groups focused on commercial and transportation product design.
+In 2001, his responsibilities expanded to include sales and service for commercial and transportation.
+In 2004, he was appointed Vice President, Commercial and Transportation and, in 2012, he was named Executive Vice President.
+In 2013, his responsibilities expanded to include sales and service for School & Theatres.
+Mr. Wiemann holds a M.S. degree in electrical and computer engineering from the University of Iowa and a B.S. degree in electrical engineering from South Dakota State University.